aramis-lab/clinicadl/docs/TSVTools.md

   - `merged_tsv` (str) is the output file of the `clinica iotools merge-tsv` or `clinicadl tsvtool restrict` commands.
   - `missing_mods` (str) is the folder containing the outputs of the `clinica iotools missing-mods` command.
-  - `results_path` (str) is the path to the folder where output tsv files will be written.
+  - `results_path` (str) is the path to the folder where output TSV files will be written.

 Options:

   - `--modality` (str) Modality for which the sessions are selected.
   Sessions which do not include the modality will be excluded from the outputs.
-  The name of the modality must correspond to a column of the tsv files in `missing_mods`.
+  The name of the modality must correspond to a column of the TSV files in `missing_mods`.
   Default value: `t1w`.
   - `--diagnoses` (list of str) is the list of the labels that will be extracted.
    These labels must be chosen from {AD,CN,MCI,sMCI,pMCI}.
 Default will only process AD and CN labels.
   - `--time_horizon` (int) is the time horizon in months that is used to assess the stability of the MCI subjects.
   Default value: `36`.
-  - `--restriction_path` (str) is a path to a tsv file containing the list of sessions that should be used.
+  - `--restriction_path` (str) is a path to a TSV file containing the list of sessions that should be used.
   This argument is useful to integrate the result of a quality check procedure.
 Default will not perform any restriction.
   - `--variables_of_interest` (list of str) is a list of columns present in `merged_tsv` that will be included in the outputs.